 More inclusive Less inclusive

-allow, allowlist, safe senders list, disallow, disallowlist, denylist, blocklist whitelist, blacklist
+allow, allowlist, safe senders list, disallowlist, denylist, blocklist whitelist, blacklist

 primary/secondary, main/subordinate master/slave